Return to Previous Page

 Least Sandpiper possibly, best chance in May

-Baird's Sandpiper not as likely, best chance in May
+Baird's Sandpiper not likely in spring, better chance in July

 Short-billed Dowitcher possibly, best chance in May